helios-ag/FMElfinderBundle/README.md

 * locale - locale determines, which language, ElFinder will use, to translate user interface, default is current request locale
 * cors_support - allows cross domain responses handling (default false)
 * editor - determines what template to render, to be compatible with WYSIWYG web editor, currently supported options are:
- "ckeditor", "tinymce" for tinymce3, "tinymce4" for tinymce4, "form" for form type, "simple" for standalone and "custom".
+ "ckeditor" (to use with IvoryCKEditorBundle or TrsteelCkeditorBundle), "fm_tinymce" for tinymce4 (to use with FMTinyMCEBundle), "form" for form type, "simple" for standalone and "custom" for custom template.
  How to configure CKEDitor and TinyMCE to work with this bundle, will be explained further in this document.
 * editor_template - define template to render editor is set to "custom".
 * connector - root node for defining options for elfinder root directories.